115 South Andrews Ave., Room 426/427

 Fort Lauderdale, Florida 33301

-Educational materials distributed at the 2012 symposium included:
+Educational materials distributed at our ADA Symposium, held May 9, 2014, included:

 For more information regarding Broward County’s commitment to the Americans With Disabilities Act or upcoming events, call 954-357-6500 or 954-357-7888 (TTY).

 The ADA team coordinates the efforts of Broward County Government to implement and comply with the Title II provisions of the Americans with Disabilities Act of 1990 (ADA).
 The ADA team serves as a technical advisor to all County departments, divisions and offices on the ADA and other disability related laws and issues, serves as staff liaison to the Advisory Board for Individuals with Disabilities (ABID), and monitors the County's ADA Compliance.